aarifhsn/laravel-assignment/assignment5/bangubank/README.md

 ## Installation

+To set up this project locally, follow these steps:

 ### Prerequisites

 - PHP 7.4 or higher
 - Composer
 - MySQL (if using database storage)
 - Web Server (Apache, Nginx, etc.)
+- Must have permission to access all files as chown(basically for linux users)

 ### Steps